beaker-project/beaker/documentation/admin-guide/kickstarts.rst

 kickstart from a template file.
 Beaker’s kickstart templates are written in the Jinja2 templating language.
-Refer to the `Jinja2 documentation <http://jinja.pocoo.org/docs/>`_ for details of the template syntax and builtin constructs which are available to all templates.
+Refer to the `Jinja2 documentation <http://jinja.pocoo.org/docs/>`_ for details of the template syntax and built-in constructs which are available to all templates.

 Beaker selects a base kickstart template according to the major version